sdhealthconnect/leap-consent-ui/leap-consent-ui/README.md

 ## Databae schema changes:Liquibase
 This library is being executed directly from spring boot when the application start but it can be executed as a mvn command if necessary.

-All the changes should be in a new "changeset" that are in the file: src/main/resources/db/changelog/changelog.xml
+All the changes should be in a new `changeset` that are in the file: src/main/resources/db/changelog/changelog.xml

+### Database creation
+Use Mysql client and create an empty database called `leap_consent`

 ### Liquibase changeset
 Liquibase uses changesets to represent a single change to your database.
 Each changeset has an “id” and “author” attribute which, along with the directory and file name of the changelog file, uniquely identify it.